mvolkmann/blog/src/swift/Concurrency.md

 - `utility` and `unspecified`

-  These are the same as the low priority queue which is a concurrent queue.
+  These are the same as the concurrent low priority queue.

 - `background`